csswizardry/csswizardry.github.com/_posts/2019-04-25-tips-for-technical-interviews.md

 > You don’t need to reply to this email if you don’t have time, but I just
 > wanted to say thanks.
 >
-> I really appreciate your time yesterday—it was really nice to meet you and
+> I really appreciate your time yesterday — it was really nice to meet you and
 > hear more about the challenges at \<organisation>.
 I felt the interview went
 > well, and I got a really great feel for the company and the team.